LOGIX-ENG/PASMBTCP/README.md

 /// Demonstrated Here Is Insert New Tag, Update Tag, Delete Tag and Delete All Tags Associated With A Specific Client
 /// Input A (String)Name, (String)Register Address, (String)Data Type and What (String)Client It Belongs To
 /// </summary>
-await DataTagController.CreateTag("Example", "400001", "Float", "Client");
+await DataTagController.CreateTag("Example", "400001", "Float", "Device");
-await DataTagController.UpdateTagAsync("Example", "400001", "Float", "Client");
-await DataTagController.DeleteSingleTagAsync("Client", "Example");
+await DataTagController.DeleteSingleTagAsync("Device", "Example");
-await DataTagController.DeleteAllTagsAsync("Client");
+await DataTagController.DeleteAllTagsAsync("Device");

 /// <summary>
 /// This Option Polls Every Client And Every Tag